fauna/fauna-js/README.md

 to a set from a [supported
 source](https://docs.fauna.com/fauna/current/reference/streaming_reference/#supported-sources).

-To start and subscribe to the stream, pass the stream token to `Client.stream()`:
+To start and subscribe to the stream, pass the stream token to `stream()`:

 ```javascript
 const response = await client.query(fql`